Fresh Thinking: 9 Farmers Market Recipes

 Roast fresh tomatoes, onion, sweet pepper and seasonings for a summer vegetable puree that tops whole wheat or white pita bread rounds.
-Smoked mozzarella adds another punch of flavor in this recipe from Sarah Slater of Casa Nueva restaurant in Athens, Ohio.
+Smoked mozzarella adds another punch of flavor in this recipe from chef Sarah Slater in Athens, Ohio.

 Napa Cabbage Spring Rolls

-"Spring rolls are a great way to utilize fresh vegetables as they become available at the market," says Kevin Shinn, chef-owner of Bread and Cup in Lincoln, Nebraska.
+"Spring rolls are a great way to utilize fresh vegetables as they become available at the market," says chef Kevin Shinn in Lincoln, Nebraska.

-This fresh soup from Sarah Stegner of Prairie Grass Cafe in Chicago uses pea shoots—the tiny, tender leaves and vines of young pea plants—found at farmers markets in June and later.
+This fresh soup from Sarah Stegner of Chicago uses pea shoots—the tiny, tender leaves and vines of young pea plants—found at farmers markets in June and later.
 Can't find them?
 Substitute baby spinach.

-Asparagus fritters are a spring customer favorite at Bread and Cup in Lincoln, Nebraska.
-"I refer to the humble fritter as a blank canvas on which we paint the colors of the season," says chef-owner Kevin Shinn.
+"I refer to the humble fritter as a blank canvas on which we paint the colors of the season," says Lincoln, Nebraska chef Kevin Shinn.
 "With the basic batter recipe, you can simply change the vegetable.
-We start out with asparagus and move to sweet peas, to green onions, to sweet corn and so on.
+We start out with asparagus and move to sweet peas, to green onions, to sweet corn and so on."

-Pesto usually starts with basil, but Kevin Shinn, chef-owner of Bread and Cup in Lincoln, Nebraska, uses arugula because he likes the nutty, peppery taste.
+Pesto usually starts with basil, but arugula gives it a nutty, peppery taste.